Jared Cook Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 Season Stats

-- Cook has chipped in with 31 grabs for 346 yards and two touchdowns this year.
-He has been targeted 50 times and averages 34.6 receiving yards per game.
+- This season Cook has caught 31 passes on 50 targets for 346 yards and two touchdowns, averaging 34.6 yards per game.

 - So far this season, 12.7% of the 395 passes thrown by his team have gone Cook's way.